shaneelu/Team15ECE3400.github.io/TeamContract.md

 # ECE 3400, Semester #Fall 17 Team #15
-Team Members: Shanee Lu, Ben Francis, Erika Yu, Aasta Gandhi, David Yang, Daniel Edens Team Procedures
+Team Members: Shanee Lu, Ben Francis, Erika Yu, Aasta Gandhi, David Yang, Daniel Edens

+Team Procedures

 Team Meetings:
 It is important to keep all members of the team aware of the time and date of all meetings.
 It is a good idea to pick a day, time, and place for regular team meetings.

-Weekly Meeting time in addition to lab: Saturday 10AM eHub in Collegetown
+Weekly Meeting time in addition to lab: Sunday 5PM eHub in Collegetown

 Agenda:
 Team leader will set agenda at least 2-3 days before becoming team leader, notifying members through Slack.
-Members must come to consensus with agenda
+Members must come to consensus with agenda.
-Members are individually responsible for keeping track of their tasks; if not, other members can notify that member or be redirected to consequence section of contract
+Members are individually responsible for keeping track of their tasks; if not, other members can notify that member or be redirected to consequence section of contract.
 Team leader is responsible for keeping team on track during a meeting!
 Decision-making: Majority Agree on how your team will make decisions.
 By consensus, majority vote, leader has veto rights, etc.?
 Majority Vote, no leader veto rights,